bowenyi-pierre/bowenyi-pierre.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Ciao amici!
 Mi chiamo Bowen.
-I’m an incoming PhD student in Computer Science at the University of Southern California.
-Currently, I’m completing my undergraduate degree in Computer Science at the University of Michigan.
+I’m an incoming CS PhD student at the University of Southern California.
+Currently, I’m completing my undergraduate degree in CS at the University of Michigan.
 My research interests lie in **Human-Centered NLP**, **Behavioral Data Science**, and **NLP for Computational Social Science**, with a focus on modeling how personality and cultural differences impact individual behavior across **text**, **speech**, and **visual** modes.
 I aim to develop AI agents that interpret social and behavioral cues to offer personalized responses, with applications in healthcare.

 I am proud to be part of the [LIT research group](https://lit.eecs.umich.edu/) and [Blablablab](https://blablablab.si.umich.edu/), working with [Rada Mihalcea](https://en.wikipedia.org/wiki/Rada_Mihalcea) and [David Jurgens](https://jurgens.people.si.umich.edu/).